UNB ASTRONOMY NIGHT: November 29, 7:00-8:00 pm

 Physics is the natural science which examines basic concepts such as energy, force, and space-time and all that derives from these, such as mass, charge, matter and its motion.
 More broadly, it is the general analysis of nature, conducted in order to understand how the world and universe behave.

 The research done by physicists can be applied into many aspects of our lives.
 Due to the nature of their work it isn't always straight forward to determine what their research can do for humanity but after a thorough understanding of new physics they can develop applications for this new found knowledge.
 Many of the devices and technologies we use today such as: TV's, computers, mobile phones, and game consoles are based on the understanding of how electrons behave.
-The majority of this research was performed in the early 1900's.
 Physics research is not limited to products that entertain us but also involves applications and solutions in medicine, environmental science, space science, acoustics, power generation and management and many more.